Bohdana Pivnenko: Biography

 Born on 27 January 1977 in Kharkiv.
 Her father is an artist Ivan Marchuk; her mother is an art critic Alla Pivnenko, who taught at the Kharkiv Art and Industrial Institute.

-In 1984, she began studying at the Kharkiv Music Decade, violin class.
+In 1984, she began studying at the Kharkiv Music School, violin class.
 In 1993, she moved to the class of violinist Bogodar Kotorovych at the Mykola Lysenko Kyiv Secondary Specialized Music School.
 She also studied with Ihor Pyliatiuk, who worked as Kotorovych's assistant for some time.

 In 1995–2003, she studied at the Kyiv Conservatory.
 In 2001–2003, she studied at the postgraduate course of the Kyiv Conservatory, in the class of Ihor Pyliatiuk and Bohodar Kotorovych.

 From 2001, she played in the Philharmonia of Nations International Youth Orchestra under the direction of Justus Frantz.

 2003 – master classes with prominent violinists Viktor Tretiakov, Zakhar Bron, and Pavlo Vernikov.

 In 2000–2005, she was the concertmaster of the National Chamber Ensemble "Kyiv Soloists".

 From 2008 to 2010, she took master classes with Olha Parkhomenko.

 From 2000, she has been working with the National Soloists Ensemble "Kyiv Camerata".
 In July 2023, she was appointed acting general director and artistic director of the ensemble.

 As a producer and performer, she participated in the creation of the 12-disc Anthology of Contemporary Ukrainian Music.
 The artwork of Ivan Marchuk was used in the design of the CDs.

 From 1999 she has been a lecturer at the Kyiv Conservatory.
 In 2016–2023, she worked as the head of the violin department, and now she is a professor.

 In 2014, she organized the project to support musically gifted children "My tvoi dity, Ukraino!" and is an active participant in the Responsible Future project.

 She collaborated with Myroslav Skoryk, Valentyn Silvestrov, and Valerii Matiukhin.

 She has performed concerts in England, Switzerland, France, Germany, Austria, the Netherlands, Georgia, Lithuania, Italy, Spain (including the Palau de la Música Catalana in Barcelona) and the United States (including Carnegie Hall in New York City).
 As a soloist, violinist Bohdana Pivnenko performs with the best orchestras of Ukraine.
 She has performed on the same stage with conductors including Juozas Domarkas, Volodymyr Sirenko, Saulius Sondeckis, Volodymyr Sheiko, Theodore Kuchar, Erki Pehk, Lutaras Balchenas, Natalia Ponomarchuk, and Oksana Lyniv.